Financial Planning

 1. Neighborhood

-Don’t over improve your home relative to your neighborhood home values.
-For example, if you want to spend $42,000 for a midrange kitchen remodel in a house worth about $150,000, that could make sense if that home is surrounded by houses worth $200,000.
-But you may want to think twice about upgrading your home’s value to $300,000 when it’s in a $150,000 neighborhood.
-Before you begin, it’s wise to consult a real estate agent who specializes in your neighborhood to get input on which improvements to make as well as how much is too much.
+Don't over-improve your home relative to your neighborhood's home values.
+For example, if you want to spend $42,000 for a midrange kitchen remodel or a basement remodel in a house worth about $150,000, that could make sense if that home is surrounded by houses worth $200,000.
+But you may want to think twice about upgrading your home's value to $300,000 when it's in a $150,000 neighborhood.
+Over-investing in home improvement projects can lead to lower returns when it comes time to sell.
+Before you begin, it's wise to consult a real estate agent who specializes in your neighborhood to get input on which renovation projects to make as well as how much is too much.

 2. Market

 Regional differences also come into play in the real estate market.
-If housing is in great demand – as it is now in most of the country – buyers could be willing to pay more for your improvements.
+If housing is in great demand—as it is now in most of the country—buyers could be willing to pay more for your improvements.
+In a seller's market, investing in energy efficiency upgrades or adding living space may significantly boost your property's value.

 3. Timeline

-The longer you stay in your house, the more likely you are to recoup your costs.
-The length of time you’ve owned your home can also impact the taxes you pay when you sell your home.
+The longer you stay in your house, the more likely you are to recoup your costs from your home improvement projects.
+Over time, your home's value may increase, helping offset the initial investments.
+Additionally, the length of time you've owned your home can also impact the taxes you pay when you sell your home.
+Holding onto your property longer may also allow you more time to enjoy the benefits of your home renovations.

 4. Hidden expenses

 Be prepared for surprises.
-For example, you may be hit with increased property taxes when your home is reassessed after a major upgrade.
-You may also find that one home project leads to another, then another.
+For example, you may be hit with increased property taxes when your home is reassessed after a major upgrade, affecting your overall project cost.
+You may also find that one home project leads to another, then another, turning a simple bathroom renovation into a series of improvement projects.
+Hidden expenses can escalate quickly, so it's important for homeowners to budget accordingly.

 Last but not least, how will you pay for these renovations?
-Ideally, you have already set aside funds for these renovations.
-If not, should you take equity out of your home by refinancing your mortgage?
+Ideally, you have already set aside funds for these home improvement projects.
+If not, should you take equity out of your home by refinancing your mortgage or leveraging a home equity line of credit?
+Your credit score will play a significant role in the financing options available to you.

 This could be a good option for you if you planned to refinance anyway and the equity is pulled out with a reduced interest rate that does not push your monthly payment above what you were previously paying.
 What about your cash reserves?
 In general, using money from your emergency fund may not be the right move.
 There can be other options available, such as a home equity line of credit, FHA 203(k) loan or other personal loans, but these can come with a high borrowing cost, and you may not get the ROI out of the renovation upon resale.
-If you are interested in a home remodel, talk with a financial planner about how this coule impact your financial goals and wealth.
+Additionally, the remodeling project might not increase your home's resale value as much as anticipated.
+If you are interested in a home remodel, talk with a financial planner about how this could impact your financial goals and wealth planning.

 Need more help?